-- Location of the offset site; - Type of offset to be provided;

-- Description of management actions to protect and improve remnant native vegetation, Strzelecki Gums and associated habitat within the site; - Description of management actions to revegetate degraded areas of the site with Strzelecki Gum plants; - Detail on 'security' arrangements; - A map that identifies the offset site including identification of areas of remnant vegetation, existing Strzelecki Gum individuals and areas suitable for revegetation; - A timetable of management actions, targets and reporting requirements; and - Monitoring and evaluation schedule.
+- Location of the offset site; - Type of offset to be provided; - Description of management actions to protect and improve remnant native vegetation, Strzelecki Gums and associated habitat within the site; - Description of management actions to revegetate degraded areas of the site with Strzelecki Gum plants; - Detail on 'security' arrangements; - A map that identifies the offset site including identification of areas of remnant vegetation, existing Strzelecki Gum individuals and areas suitable for revegetation; - A timetable of management actions, targets and reporting requirements; and - Monitoring and evaluation schedule.

-Tables 1 & 2 provide a response to the specific requirements determined by the Department in the Approval Notice (2021) and Guidance on the development of an OMP (DoEE, 2014).
+Table 1 & Table 2 provide a response to the specific requirements determined by the Department in the Approval Notice and Guidance on the development of an OMP (DCCEEW, 2014).

-Table 1 - DAWE Approval Conditions and Related Section of the OMP
+Table 1 - DCCEEW Approval Conditions and Related Section of the OMP

-Approval condition Related Section 3.
-To offset the impacts to Eucalyptus strzeleckii , the pers commencement of operations, obtain the Minister's approval coffset areas.
-The Offset Management Plan must include details of: a. management actions to: Plant no less than 2000 Eucalyptus strzeleckii individuals (seedling stock) in the area of EnergyAustralia Yallourn's (formerly known as TRUenergy Yallourn) mining licence along the Latrobe and Morwell Rivers; Sections 5.1-5.6 Maps 1-4 ii.
-Plant no less than 3230 Eucalyptus strzeleckii individuals in the planned Morwell West Drain diversion; and Appendix 3 - 5 iii.
-Protect no less than 1480 existing Eucalyptus strzeleckii individuals. b. the desired outcomes/objectives of implementing Sections 4 the plan; Section 5.1 the location, protected matters and boundaries for each offset area, through maps and / or textual descriptions as well as accompanying shapefiles; Maps 1-4 details on the mechanism being implemented for protection in perpetuity of the offset areas and the mechanism of management of areas in Appendix 3.
-Section 5.2 e. management actions for the long-term protection of the Eucalyptus strzeleckii; Section 5 f. the timing, responsibilities and performance criteria Section 5.9 for such actions; Table 11 g. the development and implementation of a Section 5.8 monitoring program; Table 10
+Approval condition Related Section commencem 3.
+To offset the impacts to Eucalyptus strzeleckii , the person taking the action must, before commencement of operations, obtain the Minister's approval of an Offset Management Plan for the offset areas .
+The Offset M Nanagement Plan must include details of: a. ma nagement actions to: i.
+Plant no less than 2020 Eucalyptus strzeleckii individuals (seedling stock) in the area of EnergyAustralia Yallourn's (formerly known as TRUenergy Yallourn) mining licence along the Latrobe River; Sections 3-3.2 ii.
+Plant no less than 1490 Eucalyptus Strzelecki individuals in the area of EnergyAustralia Yallounrn's mining license along the Morwell River; Maps 1, 3 &4 Appendix 1 - 3 iii.
+Plant no less than 1740 Eucalyptus strzeleckii individuals in the Morwell West Drain diversion; and iv.
+Protect no less than 1480 existing Eucalyptus strzeleckii individuals. b. the plan; desired outcomes/objectives of implementing the Sections 4 Section 5.1 offs location, protected matters and boundaries for each set area, through maps and / or textual descriptions as II as accompanying shapefiles ; Maps 1 and 4 pro rails on the mechanism being implemented for ottection in perpetuity of the offset areas and the chanism of management of areas in Appendix 1.
+Section 5.2 nagement actions for the long-term protection of the calyptus strzeleckii; Section 5